Fayzimurod/Fayzimurod/README.md

-pay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to music
+pay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to musicpay more attention about listening to music